-Is it really possible to work full time as a celebrant?
+Is it really possible to work as a full time celebrant?
 Are you able to work during the week as a funeral celebrant and weekends as a wedding celebrant?
 The answer: you absolutely can!
 Celebrants can, and do, take ceremonies throughout the year; building a full-time income doing something they love.

 Of course, the beauty of a celebrant business is having the flexibility to decide how many ceremonies you’d like to do.
 Some celebrants choose to do one a week, others many more.
 In this blog we dive into the steps to taking your celebrant business full time.